Accel

 Series E in 2008

-Xelerated Inc. is a fabless semiconductor company specializing in the development and design of computer network equipment.
-The company offers a range of products, including HX devices that deliver wirespeed performance suitable for carrier backbone platforms, access aggregation, and enterprise switching systems.
-Additionally, Xelerated produces Xelerator network processors and provides a Software Development Kit that supports the development, simulation, debugging, and testing of applications for these processors.
-The company also supplies Reference Design Kits for network processor development and a Precision Time Solution that aids in implementing Precision Time Protocol and Synchronous Ethernet.
-Xelerated’s solutions cater to various applications, such as data-aware transport platforms, switches and routers, metro Ethernet switches, and access equipment.
-Founded in 2000 and headquartered in Santa Clara, California, Xelerated has additional offices in Tel Aviv, Beijing, and Stockholm.
+Xelerated Inc. is a fabless semiconductor company specializing in the development and design of computer networking equipment.
+The company offers HX devices that deliver wirespeed performance for various applications, including carrier backbone platforms, access aggregation, and enterprise switching systems.
+Additionally, Xelerated produces Xelerator network processors and provides a comprehensive Software Development Kit that facilitates the development, simulation, debugging, and testing of forwarding plane applications.
+The company also supplies Reference Design Kits for network processor development and offers a Precision Time Solution that supports Precision Time Protocol and Synchronous Ethernet.
+Xelerated's solutions cater to data-aware transport platforms, switches and routers, metro Ethernet switches, and access equipment.
+Founded in 2000, Xelerated is headquartered in Santa Clara, California, with additional offices in Tel Aviv, Beijing, and Stockholm.

 Mu Dynamics